-The requested stack size should be at least RTEMS_MINIMUM_STACK_SIZE bytes.
+If the requested stack size is less than RTEMS_MINIMUM_STACK_SIZE bytes, then RTEMS will use RTEMS_MINIMUM_STACK_SIZE as the stack size.
 The value of RTEMS_MINIMUM_STACK_SIZE is processor dependent.
 Application developers should consider the stack usage of the device drivers when calculating the stack size required for tasks which utilize the driver.